The Differences In Hardwood Flooring

 Engineered Hardwood Flooring

-• Engineered wood can be installed directly over concrete and can also be installed below ground level.
+• Engineered wood can be installed directly over concrete and can also be installed below ground level, providing versatile and durable flooring options.

 • Engineered wood with a top veneer layer thinner than 2 mm cannot be refinished; however, it can be screened and recoated to renew the surface of the floor.